tiagorlampert/CHAOS/README.md

 $ git clone https://github.com/tiagorlampert/CHAOS.git

 # Get and install external imports (requirement to screenshot)
-$ go get github.com/kbinani/screenshot
+$ go get github.com/kbinani/screenshot && go get github.com/lxn/win
-$ go install github.com/kbinani/screenshot
+$ go install github.com/kbinani/screenshot && go install github.com/lxn/win

+# Maybe you will see the message "package github.com/lxn/win: build constraints exclude all Go files".
+# It's occurs because the libraries are to windows systems, but it necessary to build the payload.

 # Go into the repository
 $ cd CHAOS